Hacklone/private-bower/README.md

 ##Calling the API
 - do not forget to set the ```Content-Type``` header to ```application/json```

+#Contributing
+Please read the rules of contributing on the [contribution page](https://github.com/Hacklone/private-bower/blob/master/CONTRIBUTING.md).

 #License
 > The MIT License (MIT)